Updated June 20, 2023

 Now you’ve got a whole list of things in your hand.
 You have already set the objectives, chunked them down into specific action steps, found the obstacles you may face a long and set deadlines for each task.

-Now it’s time to attribute the resources and find out people who can do the task.
-This is the most critical part of building an effective communication strategy to employees.
-The way you share the responsibilities will tell a lot about how you would like the plans to get implemented.
+Now it’s time to attribute the resources and find people to do the task.
+It is the most critical part of building an effective communication strategy for employees.
+How you share the responsibilities will tell a lot about how you would like the plans implemented.

-Most people think that communication strategies are a separate thing, but it’s deeply aligned with an organization’s mission, vision, objectives, goals, and implementation.
-In each step, you need to know how to communicate with your subordinates.
-So, while attributing the responsibilities, make sure they’ve all the resources available to them for implementation.
+Most people think that communication strategies are separate, but it’s deeply aligned with an organization’s mission, vision, objectives, goals, and implementation.
+You need to know how to communicate with your subordinates in each step.
+So, while attributing the responsibilities, ensure they’ve all the resources available for implementation.

-These supervisors also need to report to their managers and then managers would report to senior managers and so on and so forth.
-This will create an effective feedback system which is very important for taking corrective measures as the employees go on implementing the task assigned to them.
+These supervisors also need to report to their managers, and then managers would report to senior managers, and so on.
+This will create an effective feedback system which is very important for taking corrective measures as the employees implement the assigned task.

-Communication strategy plan is not a separate thing.
-The purpose of strategic communications is inherent in the essence of setting the goals of the organization and achieving them with maximum success.
+A communication strategy plan is not a separate thing.
+The purpose of strategic communications is inherent in setting the organization’s goals and achieving them with maximum success.

-Thus, if an organization can implement the above, then it wouldn’t be a problem to build an effective communication strategy to employees throughout the organization and then the same transparency would infect the external stakeholders as well.
+Thus, if an organization can implement the above, it would be fine to build an effective communication strategy for employees.
+Then the same transparency would infect the external stakeholders as well.